-Webinars are a highly effective lead generation strategy, but running live presentations ongoing may not be practical for most businesses.
+Webinars are a highly effective lead-generation strategy, but running live presentations ongoing may not be practical for most businesses.
 They can be costly and resource-intensive to do right.

 The benefit of creating an evergreen automated webinar is it doesn’t require ongoing manual work.
 You set it up once, and let your campaign run for an extended period.
 So essentially, you will generate leads on autopilot.

-One caveat is that these webinars may not be as effective as live webinars because viewers cannot interact in real-time.
+One caveat is that these webinars may not be as effective as live webinars because viewers cannot interact in real time.
 Also, depending on your industry, even if you create evergreen content, an unexpected change in your industry or market may render some of the webinar content outdated.

 Still, the benefits of automated evergreen webinars outweigh the downsides.
-Here is an in-depth guide on how to conduct automated evergreen webinars.

 Email Marketing Tactics

-Personalisation, automation and customer loyalty are three powerhouse strategies to get the most out of your email marketing campaigns.
+Personalisation, automation, and customer loyalty are three powerhouse strategies to get the most out of your email marketing campaigns.
 Below, we detailed one tactic for each of these strategies to help you boost your ROI and meet your marketing goals.

 4. Automate Referral Campaigns